David-Maisonave/MediaFileDuplicateFinder/README.md

 You may need to set execute permission first `sudo chmod 777 VDF.GUI`

 #### MacOS user:
-- Install ffmpeg / ffprobe using homebrew
+- Install ffmpeg / ffprobe using home brew

 Open terminal in VDF folder and execute `./VDF.GUI` or if you have .NET installed `dotnet VDF.GUI.dll` You may get a permission error.
 Open system settings of your Mac, go to `Privacy & Security` and then `Developer Tools`.
 Now add `Terminal` to the list.